-We caught up with soon-to-be Bristol Undergraduate Olivia.
-Olivia is at home during lockdown and awaiting her A-level results later this summer.
+We caught up with Olivia in 2020.
+When interviewed, Olivia was at home during lockdown and awaiting her A-level results.
 She will be the first in her family to go to university and understands the challenging aspects of moving on from GCSEs to A-level study.
 If you’re about to start 6th form or college, read on to find out more about Olivia’s experience and what pearls of wisdom she has to share about the new and exciting challenges ahead.

 Was it difficult stepping into A Level from GCSE?

 Yes, it felt like a big a jump!
 There was a lot more writing than I had expected at A-level, and it does take time to adjust to the new pace of work.
 I also needed to retake four of my GCSE’s (English, Math’s, Psychology and Sociology) before I could join the A-level courses.
 Retaking GCSES at college was actually a helpful introduction into college environment, which I really enjoyed!
 The college tutors were also really knowledgeable about A-level study so that helped me when moving from GCSE to A-Level.